 - 10.67 Section 66 (1) of the Listed Buildings Act states "in considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses".
-Para's 126-141 of the NPPF are relevant to the determination of applications affecting heritage assets. - 10.66 In close proximity to the west boundary of the application site lies the Grade II listed Church of the Holy Trinity.
+Para's 126-141 of the NPPF are relevant to the determination of applications affecting heritage assets. - 10.68 In close proximity to the west boundary of the application site lies the Grade II listed Church of the Holy Trinity.
 Built in 1863, it is of Gothic revival style with hammer dressed stone and ashlar dressings.
 The north boundary of the Church is also the Conservation Area boundary of Hepworth.
-The outline element of the scheme would potentially impact on the setting of the Church; albeit that the full impact would be realised as part of the reserved matters.

-10.68 The indicative layout details an area of POS within the western portion of the site and close to the existing church and Conservation Area.
-However, it is more than likely that the proposed development would result in some impact on the setting of these heritage assets; albeit that the impact is considered to be less than substantial.
-In accordance with para 134 of the NPPF; the public benefits of the proposal would be weighed against the less than substantial harm.
+The outline element of the scheme would potentially impact on the setting of the Church; albeit that the full impact would be realised as part of the reserved matters. - 10.69 The indicative layout details an area of POS within the western portion of the site and close to the existing church and Conservation Area.
+However, it is more than likely that the proposed development would result in some impact on the setting of these heritage assets; albeit that the impact is considered to be less than substantial. - 10.70 The main impact in this case concerns the demolition of the existing mill buildings, including the main stone built four storey mill building.
+The four storey, former spinning mill building has been neglected and has remained disused for some time.
+English Heritage (now Historic England) assessed the mill building in 2011 to ascertain whether it met the necessary requirements to be a listed building.
+Within this assessment, which also covered the whole Dobroyd Mill complex, the following conclusions were made: - Architecture: the architecture of the buildings at Dobroyd is typical of its type rather than special, and most of the extant buildings are of very plain modern construction. - Date: the mill was established towards the end of the major phase of integrated mill expansion in the C19 so is not an early example. - Integrated Site: although Dobroyd does have a range of elements found at integrated mill sites, of the C19 mill only the spinning mill and a reduced chimney survive, while other buildings are largely generic in type and do not include vital components such as engine house or boiler house.